bwplotka/mdox/README.md

 ## Contributing

 Any contributions are welcome!
 Just use GitHub Issues and Pull Requests as usual.
 We follow [Thanos Go coding style](https://thanos.io/tip/contributing/coding-style-guide.md/) guide.

+Have questions or feedback?
+Join our [slack channel](https://cloud-native.slack.com/archives/mdox)!

 ## Initial Author